The History of Harness Goats

 Once the event was over, we began to pack up ready to start the long journey home.

 I collected a Book from Edward as a Thank you gift.
 If anyone is interested in reading the book, please let me know and I will post it onto you.

-At 9.30pm radio Sussex rang again for another interview.
+At 9.30pm radio Sussex rang for a radio interview, I had spoken to them briefly earlier in the day.
 This time the interview was longer, so I was able to promote the HGS a little bit more.